Diana-Camz/flightApp_backend/README.md

 # Flight App Backend
 # Getting Started

-mobile application is built with a MySQL database and allows users to create flights by selecting the origin and destination from a local database, specifying the date, and indicating the number of passengers.
+This mobile application is built with a MySQL database and allows users to create flights by selecting the origin and destination from a local database, specifying the date, and indicating the number of passengers.

 The app also supports user account creation, enabling individuals to log in and maintain a personalized list of flights associated with their account.
 This ensures that each user has access to their own unique flight history and bookings.